jamessouth/paint-demo/art.md

 won't run if transpiled
 no luck excluding from babel

-css custom properties don't work on body pseudo element workaround but doesn't work with polyfill div covering viewport works polyfilled browsers don't redraw on resize except chrome
+css custom properties don't work on body in chrome pseudo element workaround but doesn't work with polyfill div covering viewport works sometimes polyfilled browsers don't redraw on resize - will repeat or just be blank